huggingface/optimum-intel/examples/openvino/audio-classification/README.md

     --seed 42
 ```

-On a single V100 GPU, this script should run in ~45 minutes and yield quantized model with accuracy of **97.5%**.
+On a single V100 GPU, this script should run in ~45 minutes and yield a quantized model with accuracy of **97.5%**.

 ### Joint Pruning, Quantization and Distillation (JPQD) of Wav2Vec2 on Keyword Spotting

-`OVTrainer` also provides advanced optimization workflow via NNCF to structurally prune, quantize and distillation.
-Following is an example to jointly prune, quantize, distill a Wav2Vec2 model for keyword spotting task.
-Do take note of additional NNCF config `--nncf_compression_config`.
-More on how to configure the pruning algorithm, see NNCF documentation [here](https://github.com/openvinotoolkit/nncf/blob/develop/nncf/experimental/torch/sparsity/movement/MovementSparsity.md).
+`OVTrainer` also provides advanced optimization workflow via NNCF to structurally prune, quantize and distill.
+Following is an example of joint pruning, quantization and distillation on Wav2Vec2-base model for keyword spotting task.
+To enable JPQD optimization, use an alternative configuration specified with `--nncf_compression_config`.
+For more details on how to configure the pruning algorithm, see NNCF documentation [here](https://github.com/openvinotoolkit/nncf/blob/develop/nncf/experimental/torch/sparsity/movement/MovementSparsity.md).

 To run the JPQD example, please install optimum-intel from source.
 This command will install or upgrade optimum-intel and all necessary dependencies: